google/fonts/cc-by-sa/knowledge/modules/the_syllabics_writing_system_of_north_america/lessons/an_introduction_to_syllabics_typography/content.md

 The Syllabics—sometimes referred to as the Canadian Aboriginal Syllabics—is a [writing system](/glossary/writing_system) used by several Indigenous language communities in Canada and the United States, including nêhiyawêwin (Cree), Anishinaabemowin (Ojibwe), Inuktut (Inuktitut), Dakelh (Carrier), iyuw iyimuun (Naskapi), and Saı́yısı́ dëne (Sayisi Dene).

-Before we start looking at the construction of the script, let’s first look at the geographic distribution of the various groups and sub-groups of the Syllabics:

 <figure>

 ![Syllabics-using languages community map](images/article_01_figure_01_png.png)

 <figcaption>A map depicting the geographic distribution of the three major Syllabics orthographic / typographic traditions: the Algonquian Syllabics, Inuktut Syllabics, and Dene Syllabics.
-Additionally, the historical Blackfoot Syllabics system—while based on the pattern of Cree Syllabics orthographically—deviates visually enough from these three major systems to be considered a graphic isolate.</figcaption>
+Additionally, the historical Blackfoot Syllabics system—while based on the pattern of Cree Syllabics orthographically—deviates visually enough from these three major systems to be considered a graphic isolate.
+For a detailed breakdown of those shown in the map, please refer to the end of this article.</figcaption>

 </figure>

-#### Algonquian Syllabics

-Ojibwe / Anishinaabemowin Syllabics (ᐊᓂᔑᓇᐯᒧᐎᐣ)

-- Oji-Cree (ᐊᓂᐦᔑᓂᓃᒧᐏᐣ)
-- Berens River Ojibwe (ᐊᓂᔑᓇᐯᒧᐎᓐ)
-- Northwestern Ojibwe (ᓂᐊᑲᐤᐁᒧᐎᓐ)
-- Western Ojibwe (ᓇᐦᑲᐍᒧᐏᐣ)
-- Western Cree Syllabics (ᓀᐦᐃᔭᐍᐏᐣ)

-Plains Cree (ᓀᐦᐃᔭᐍᐏᐣ)
-- Saskatchewan Plains Cree (ᒐᐦᑭᐯᐦᐃᑲᓇ)
-- Manitoba Plains Cree (ᒐᐦᑭᐯᐦᐃᑲᓇ)
-- Maskwacis Plains Cree (ᓀᐦᐃᔭᐌᐎᐣ)
-- Northern Plains Cree (ᓀᐦᐃᔭᐍᒧᐏᐣ)
-- Woods Cree (ᓀᐦᐃᖬᐍᐏᐣ)
-- Western Swampy Cree (ᐃᓂᓃᒧᐏᐣ)
-- Eastern Swampy Cree (ᐃᓂᓂᐎ ᐃᔑᑭᔗᐎᐣ)

-Eastern Cree Syllabics (ᓀᐦᐃᔭᐍᐏᐣ)
-- Moose Cree (ᐃᓕᓖᒧᐎᓐ)
-- Southern East Cree (ᐄᓅ ᐊᔨᒨᓐ)
-- Northern East Cree (ᐄᔨᔫ ᐊᔨᒨᓐ)
-- Naskapi / Iyuw Iyimuun (ᐃᔪᐤ ᐃᔨᒧᐅᓐ)

-#### Inuktut syllabics

-Eastern Canadian Inuktut (ᐃᓄᒃᑎᑐᑦ)

-- Aivilingmiutut
-- Sagliq (ᓴᒡᓕᖅ)
-- Qangiqłiniq (ᑲᖏᖅᖠᓂᖅ)
-- Kivallirmiutut (ᑭᕙᓪᓕᖅ)
-- Qairnirmiut (ᖃᒪᓂᑦᑐᐊᖅ)
-- Hauniqturmiut (ᑎᑭᕋᕐᔭᖅ)
-- Paallirmiut (ᑎᑭᕋᕐᔭᖅ)
-- Ahiarmiut
-- Nunavimmiuttitut (ᓄᓇᕕᒻᒥᐅᑎᑐᑦ)
-- Itivimiut
-- Tarramiut
-- Qikiqtaaluk nigiani (ᕿᑭᖅᑖᓗᒃ ᓂᒋᐊᓂ)
-- Southeast Baffin
-- Southwest Baffin
-- Qikiqtaaluk uannangani
-- Iglulingmiut (ᐃᒡᓗᓕᒃ)
-- Tununirmiut

-Western Canadian Inuktut

-- Nattilingmiutut (ᓇᑦᑎᓕᖕᒥᐅᑐᑦ)

-#### Dene Syllabics

-Dulk wah'ke (ᑐᑊᘁᗕᑋᗸ)

-- Dakelh / Carrier (ᑕᗸᒡ)
-- Nadot’en (ᘇᑎᗥᐣ)
-- Witsuwit’en (ᗘᙢᗥᐣ)
-- Tsek’ ene (ᒡᗧᗥᐣ)

-General Dene Syllabics

-- Beaver (ᑕᓀᖚ ᖚᗀᐥ)
-- Chipewyan / Denesųłiné Yatíe (ᑌᓀ ᓱᒼᕄᓀ ᔭᕠᐁ)
-- Saı́yısı́ dëne
-- North Slavey / Sahtúot’ı˛nę Yat’í˛ (ᓴᑋᕲᖌᑎᑊᐠᓀᐠ ᔭᕱ)
-- K’áshogot’ıné / K’ásho (ᑲᑊᗱᑯᑎᑊᓀ)
-- Sahtúgot’ıné / Délįne (ᓴᑋᕲᒼᑯᑎᑊᓀ)
-- Shıhgot’ıne / Shúhta (ᗰᑋᑯᑎᑊᓀ)
-- South Slavey / Dene K'e (ᑌᓀ ᒐ)

-#### Graphic Isolate

-Blackfoot / Siksiká (ᓱᖽᐧᖿ)

-- Kainai (ᖿᐟᖻ)
-- Piikani / Brocket (ᑯᖾᖹ)
-- Aapátohsipikani / Northern Piegan
-- Aamsskáápipikani / Southern Piegan

 ## The fundamentals of Syllabics‘ construction